This park is currently closed due to fire hazard.

 Nature and Culture

-- Conservation - The island is long, narrow and vegetated with ponderosa pine and grassy undercover.
+- Conservation: The island is long, narrow and vegetated with ponderosa pine and grassy undercover.
 It is a significant waterfowl nesting site, especially for Canada geese and also for osprey and bald eagle, and wintering habitat for tundra and trumpeter swan.
-The downstream end of the island is also near to spring salmon spawning grounds.
+The downstream end of the island is also near spring salmon spawning grounds.